openequella/openequella.github.io/guides/RestAPIGuide.md

 ### Obtaining a token via Implicit Grant

-To obtain a token using this flow, simply redirect to the EQUELLA OAuth authorization endpoint with response_type=token
+To obtain a token using this flow, simply redirect to the openEQUELLA OAuth authorization endpoint with response_type=token
 1. Set the browser location to:
 ```
 .../oauth/authorise?response_type=token&client_id=[client id]&redirect_uri=["default" for embedded browser, or redirect URL for Javascript]
 ```
-2. User is presented with an EQUELLA login screen (if they are not already logged in, e.g. in another browser tab)
+2. User is presented with an openEQUELLA login screen (if they are not already logged in, e.g. in another browser tab)
-3. The EQUELLA OAuth authorization endpoint redirects to either the inbuilt redirect URL (if "default" was specified) or the supplied redirect_uri with the token appended to the URL as a URL fragment:
+3. The openEQUELLA OAuth authorization endpoint redirects to either the inbuilt redirect URL (if "default" was specified) or the supplied redirect_uri with the token appended to the URL as a URL fragment:
 ```
 [redirect URL]#access_token=[token]
 ```